Financing Sarah

 2) Research your markets and prospects.

-According to the Gartner Group, in a typical business with 100-500 employees, an average of seven people are responsible for most purchasing decisions, connecting with the right people is critical to your success.
-What to research: what their company does and why your product, or service is right for them, what department your decision maker works in, find out as much about their buying history as you can find.
-If you’re selling into a publicly traded company this is easy to find, if it’s a private company then get creative.
-Check LinkedIn to see what companies their buyers follow, this will help determine who they buy from.
+What to research: what their company does, why your product or service is right for them, what department your decision maker works in, and find out as much about their buying history as possible.
+If you’re selling into a publicly traded company, this is easy to find; if it’s a private company, get creative.
+Check LinkedIn to see what companies their buyers follow; this will help determine who they buy from.
 Be bold and do your homework.
-I’ve found that the more I know about a company, the more I’m likely to close them.
+I’ve found that the more I know about a company, the more likely I will close them.

 3) Improve your chances by using social media contacts.